 - Modification: When set to “no”, users can not modify the PDF, e.g. highlighting text or adding comments.

-The owner password is like the master password to your PDF.
-The permission restrictions mentioned above do not apply when the owner password was entered once prompted.
+The permission password is like the master password to your PDF.
+The permission restrictions mentioned above do not apply when the permission password was entered once prompted.

 How To Add A Password To Your PDF